Kali Meehan: Amateur career

 Before becoming professional, Meehan fought as an amateur with a record of 23–5.

 Professional career

-Nicknamed "Meanhands", Meehan's memorable appearances include a contested loss in the WBO heavyweight title bout to Lamon Brewster, KO loss to Hasim Rahman, and a first-round TKO loss to Danny Williams in another title bout for British Commonwealth crown.
+Nicknamed "Meanhands", Meehan's memorable appearances include a contested loss in the WBO heavyweight title bout to Lamon Brewster, knockout loss to Hasim Rahman and a first-round technical knockout loss to Danny Williams in another title bout for the Commonwealth heavyweight title.

 He had been the Australian heavyweight champion with multiple successful defences until 2000 when he vacated the title.

-In October 2007, Meehan beat contender DaVarryl Williamson, knocking him down and winning via a TKO in the 6th round.
+In October 2007, Meehan beat contender DaVarryl Williamson, knocking him down and winning via a technical knockout in the sixth round.

-In February 2008, he defeated Jeremy Bates knocking him out in the 3rd round of a 10-round bout.
+In February 2008, he defeated Jeremy Bates knocking him out in the third round of a 10-round bout.

-in 2010 he lost to Ruslan Chagaev in May on a points decision and beat Evans Quinn in September, also on points.
+In 2010 he lost to Ruslan Chagaev in May by unanimous decision and beat Evans Quinn in September, also by unanimous decision.

-In 2015 he lost to Joseph Parker by TKO in the third round.
+In 2015 he lost to Joseph Parker by technical knockout in the third round.